Super-RPG-Retro/Super-RPG-Retro/README.md

 * 61 magic.
-999 maximum runes cab be stacked for each magic.
+999 maximum runes can be stacked for each magic.
 * 460 item can be used at inventory.
 * 678 mobs.
 * 99 levels in every dungeon.
 * 8 dungeons.
-* both 3d and 2d used in game.
+* Both 3d and 2d used in game.
 * 10 player statistics such as str, def.
 * 999 is the maximum value of a statistic.
 * 99 is the maximum level a player can have.